WICG/import-maps/README.md

 Because they affect all imports, any import maps must be present and successfully fetched before any module resolution is done.
 This means that module graph fetching, or any fetching of `import:` URLs, is blocked on import map fetching.

+This means that the inline form of import maps is _strongly recommended_ for best performance.
+This is similar to the best practice of [inlining critical CSS](https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery); both types of resources block your application from doing important work until they're processed, so introducing a second network round-trip (or even disk-cache round trip) is a bad idea.
+If your heart is set on using external import maps, you can attempt to mitigate this round-trip penalty with technologies like HTTP/2 Push or [bundled HTTP exchanges](https://wicg.github.io/webpackage/draft-yasskin-wpack-bundled-exchanges.html).

-Similarly, attempting to add a new `<script type="importmap">` after any module graph fetching, or fetching of `import:` URLs, has started, is an error.
+As another consequence of how import maps affect all imports, attempting to add a new `<script type="importmap">` after any module graph fetching, or fetching of `import:` URLs, has started, is an error.
 The import map will be ignored, and the `<script>` element will fire an `error` event.

 Multiple `<script type="importmap">`s are allowed on the page.
 (See previous discussion in [#14](https://github.com/WICG/import-maps/issues/14).)
 They are merged by an intentionally-simple procedure, roughly equivalent to the JavaScript code